What does it mean to be an ambitious, upwardly mobile woman from a relational trauma background?

 SUMMARY

-There’s a particular kind of exhaustion that comes with being a high-achieving woman who also carries a relational trauma history — you’ve built a life that looks like success from the outside while feeling privately broken on the inside.
+There’s a particular kind of exhaustion that comes with being a driven woman who also carries a relational trauma history — you’ve built a life that looks like success from the outside while feeling privately broken on the inside.
 This post explores what that intersection actually looks like, why it’s so common, and what it means to start building a life that’s genuinely yours.

 I shared that I was a trauma therapist who works primarily with ambitious, upwardly mobile women from relational trauma backgrounds.
 For more on this topic, see the APA’s guide to finding a therapist.